 We come to the seder in order to transform that confusing experience through ritual, so that we can move from slavery to freedom, rather than remaining stuck in between them.
 But even in that process, there are things we are not ready to transform, things we cannot yet transform.
 That's the charoset – a symbol of whatever is too "thick" to be given a meaning or interpretation.

-The teaching of the charoset, then, is this: even with all your "stuff", even with the unprocessed remnants of slavery, the unfulfilled hopes of freedom, and everything in between, EVEN STILL, LEAVE, GO OUT, OUT TO FREEDOM!
+The teaching of the charoset, then, is this: even with all your "stuff", even with the unprocessed remnants of slavery, with still unfulfilled hopes for freedom, and with everything in between, EVEN STILL, LEAVE, GO OUT, OUT TO FREEDOM!